 The whole time, I never stopped reading.
 In fact, for two years, I think I read too much.
 I worked with fourteen other librarians on the American Library Association Best Fiction for Young Adults committee, where it was our job to make a list of the best books published for teens in 2010 and 2011.
 While I loved all the reading and friendships that came from talking so much about books, I kept yearning for more writing time and finally applied for the MFA in Writing for Children and Young Adults program at Vermont College of Fine Arts.
 For two years, I worked with amazing writers, some of whose books I had read while I was growing up.
 Elizabeth Partridge, Rita Williams-Garcia, Sarah Ellis, and A.S.
 King taught me so much about writing and also what it was like to be a working writer.
 I’m eternally grateful to them, and all of the authors and writers I met in that program, many who are now good friends–and coming out with books of their own.

-While I was in school, I found my literary agent Katie Grimm the old-fashioned way (a.k.a. sending out query letters), and after we revised for about a year, she sold my first book, The Distance To Home, a middle grade novel, which is coming out on June 28, 2016.
+While I was in school, I found my literary agent Katie Grimm the old-fashioned way (a.k.a. sending out query letters), and after we revised for about a year, she sold my first book, The Distance To Home, a middle grade novel (2016).

 These days, I live in Cincinnati, Ohio, with my husband, an astrophysicist, and our extremely furry cat, Lilly, who requested that I display a picture of her here, and by requested I mean meowed a lot and maybe hissed.
 In my free time, I love running, going to the movies, traveling, and spending time with friends and family.